doriannoo/Oppdragsbestilling/README.md

-# Project Y – Digital Order Request Platform (Oppdrag 2026)
+# Project Y – Digital Order Request Platform

-Project Y is a digital solution developed for **IM Elvebakken** to improve the way users submit task and assignment requests.
+Project Y is a digital solution made for **IM Elvebakken** to improve how users send in task and assignment requests.

-The goal of the project is to create a structured and user-friendly platform where all necessary information is collected the first time, reducing unclear requests and inefficient follow-up.
+The goal is to create a structured system where all important information is collected in one place, making follow-up easier and more efficient.

-This project combines **frontend development**, **backend integration**, and **database storage** into one complete system.

 ---

-##  Main Purpose

-The platform is designed to make it easier for:

-- External customers
-- Students
-- Employees

-to submit structured order requests in a clear and professional way.

-At the same time, it provides IM Elvebakken with better control and overview of incoming assignments.

----

-## Features

-###  Landing Page + Submission Form
+## What the Website Does

-Users can submit an order request through a modern landing page that includes:
+Users can submit an order request through a simple form including:

-- Full name
+- Name
-- Email address
+- Email
 - Optional phone number
-- Detailed task description
+- Task description
-- Desired deadline
+- Deadline

-The form includes input validation to ensure correct and complete information.
+The form validates the input and sends the data to the backend using a POST request.

 ---

-### Backend + API Integration
-The project includes a backend built with **Node.js and Express**.

-When a user submits the form:

-1. The data is sent as JSON using a **POST request**
+## How It Works

+1. The user fills out the form on the landing page
-2. The backend receives the request through the API endpoint:
+2. The request is sent to the backend API: